hirobius/memory-game/team-agreement.md

 ---

 ### 3-step process

+Duress Word — LOBBY

-1. Prepare for Resolution by Listing the Facts & Assumptions
+1. Prepare for Resolution by Listing the Facts & Assumptions while choosing a position on the subject
-2. State your Position
-3. Acknowledgement, Compromise, Agreement
+3. Acknowledgement, Compromise, Agreement by Vote.
+Upon Group Split, 3rd party opinion to resolve
+4. If step 3 cannot be reached, then up the chain

 ---